Description

 How many boxes do I need for a typical semi-detached house?

-A standard two-storey UK semi-detached property typically presents 60–70 m² of insulated wall area.
-At 6 plugs/m² in central zones and 8 plugs/m² at corners and edges where wind suction concentrates, the total requirement falls in the 380–480 plug range.
-Two 200-piece boxes (400 plugs) cover the central zones comfortably, with a third box providing corner-zone fixings and a practical reserve for any misdrilled holes.
-The fixing pattern and spacing calculation method works through the maths for non-standard building shapes and higher wind zones.
+A standard two-storey UK semi typically presents 60–70 m² of insulated wall.
+At 6 plugs/m² in central zones and 8 plugs/m² at corners and edges where wind suction concentrates, the total falls in the 380–480 plug range.
+Two 200-piece boxes (400 plugs) cover the central zones comfortably, with a third box providing corner-zone fixings and a practical reserve for misdrilled holes.
+Non-standard shapes and higher wind zones should be confirmed by a project-specific calculation.

 Does the LTX 110 mm work on retrofit walls with existing plaster or render?

 Yes.
-With up to 20 mm of existing plaster beneath the adhesive layer, the 110 mm length supports boards up to 50 mm with surface mounting or up to 70 mm with immersed installation.
-For 80 mm boards on heavily rendered retrofit walls, the LTX 120 mm provides the additional sleeve length needed to maintain the full 30 mm anchorage into the structural masonry.
-A test hole at quoting stage confirms substrate condition and existing plaster thickness on unfamiliar properties.
+With up to 20 mm of existing plaster beneath the adhesive layer, the 110 mm length supports boards up to 50 mm surface-mounted or up to 70 mm immersed.
+For 80 mm boards on heavily rendered retrofit walls, the LTX 120 mm provides the additional sleeve length needed to maintain the full 30 mm anchorage into structural masonry.
+A test hole at quoting stage confirms substrate condition and plaster thickness on unfamiliar properties.

 What pull-out resistance does the LTX 110 mm achieve?

-Characteristic pull-out under ETA-16/0509 is 0.50 kN in concrete C12/15, rising to 0.75 kN in concrete C20/25 and solid brick.
-For domestic EPS systems on typical UK substrates these values comfortably exceed wind-suction design loads.
-Metal-pin fixings deliver higher headroom for dense mineral wool at height or other demanding applications, with the trade-off of measurable point thermal bridging at each fixing (typically χ of 0.002–0.004 W/K versus 0.001 W/K for the LTX).
+Characteristic pull-out under ETA-16/0509 is 0.50 kN in concrete C12/15, rising to 0.75 kN in concrete C20/25 and solid brick, which comfortably exceeds wind-suction design loads for domestic EPS systems on typical UK substrates.
+Metal-pin fixings deliver higher headroom for dense mineral wool at height, with the trade-off of measurable point thermal bridging at each fixing — typically χ of 0.002–0.004 W/K against 0.001 W/K for the LTX.

 Can the 110 mm plug handle thicker boards with immersed mounting?